cc4i/perf-test/README.md

 - pt-operator: *Operator to schedule performance testing in GKE cluster, aggregate metrics and logs into Cloud Operation Suite.*

-- pt-webui: *Web UI to manage and visualize performance testing.*
+- ui: *Web UI to manage and visualize performance testing.*

+- tf: *Terraform scripts to provision all resources.*